 What to Expect from an Online School

 There is a type of schooling, officially known as “virtual schooling” that provides online school, depending on the state in which you live.
 Technically, this type of schooling is NOT homeschooling, although you DO receive it at home.
-Virtual schools offering free education are actually a type of charter school, usually run by private for-profit companies, who receive public funds from the local government for each student enrolled.
+Virtual schools offering free education are actually a type of charter school, usually run by private for-profit companies, that receive public funds from the local government for each student enrolled.
 Often this type of free online school requires the student to be bound by the guidelines of the virtual school where they are enrolled.

 Online schools can be a good option for specific students, especially those who are involved heavily in outside activities such as athletics, acting, dance, or music because they allow for maximum flexibility in when and where the student’s studies can be completed.
 The main downside of online high school is a lack of oversight.
 If students aren’t extremely self-motivated to do well, and if a parent or teacher is not closely monitoring their progress, they can easily fall behind their classroom-based peers.

 Further, online schools — both public and private — keep official records, including transcripts and report cards, proctor testing, award credits, and more.
-The online school is responsible for meeting state requirements, as well as choosing a curriculum, teaching the lessons, enforcing assignments and projects, while also creating and maintaining a schedule for students and parents.
+The online school is responsible for meeting state requirements, as well as choosing a curriculum, teaching the lessons, and enforcing assignments and projects, while also creating and maintaining a schedule for students and parents.

 - Parents are considered “learning coaches”